 What is a single mom?
 Living life as a suburban single mom is kind of complicated.
 Why?
 Because although divorce is pretty common nowadays, being a single parent in a suburban community is still far from the norm.
 Not that the single mom and her children don’t constitute a family.
 They sure as heck do!
 But let’s be honest.
 We are unlike the traditional family of mom, dad and the kids.

 I’m also not saying that other suburban families don’t treat the suburban single mom with the same friendliness and warmth they treat their married friends.
 Believe me, I have experienced so many acts of kindness that bring tears to my eyes when I think about it.

-But regardless of the accepting nature I feel as a suburban single mom, and despite the paranoia I sometimes experience, I think the suburban single mom is misunderstood in some ways.
+But regardless of the accepting nature I feel as a suburban single mom, I’m misunderstood a lot of times.
+So…

 Here are 9 facts about the suburban single mom:

 I recently ran into the ex husband of a girlfriend of mine and the guy wouldn’t say hi to me.
 He wasn’t being rude, he just sort of put his head down, which sent the message to me that he thought I hated him.
 I got to thinking, and it really made sense.
 He figures that his ex-wife told me everything he did to her, cried to me about him, told me what a horrible person he is, and now I hate him.